-For over 120 years, National Parent Teacher Association (National PTA®) has worked toward bettering the lives of every child in education, health and safety.
+For 125 years, National Parent Teacher Association (National PTA®) has worked toward bettering the lives of every child in education, health and safety.
 Founded in 1897 as the National Congress of Mothers by Alice McLellan Birney and Phoebe Apperson Hearst, National PTA is a powerful voice for all children, a relevant resource for families and communities, and a strong advocate for public education.
 Join in our 125th Anniversary Celebration!

 Today’s PTA is a network of millions of families, students, teachers, administrators, and business and community leaders devoted to the educational success of children and the promotion of family engagement in schools.

 Alice McLellan Birney and Phoebe Apperson Hearst founded the organization when women did not have the right to vote and social activism was not popular.
 However, they believed mothers would support their mission to eliminate threats that endangered children, and in early 1897, they started a nationwide campaign.

 On Feb., 17, 1897, over 2,000 people—mostly mothers, but also fathers, teachers, laborers and legislators—attended the first convocation of the National Congress of Mothers in Washington, D.C.
 Twenty years later, 37 chartered state congresses existed.